 They are the perfect pumpkin waffles!

 - Pumpkin Puree - Not pumpkin pie filling

 - Baking Soda

 It's Time to Make Breakfast!

-Step 1: Combine the cassava flour, arrowroot starch, sugar, salt, baking soda, cream of tartar, and whisk them together.
+Step 1: Combine the cassava flour, arrowroot starch, sugar, salt, baking soda, and cream of tartar and whisk them together.
 Add the softened butter to the flour mixture and cut it into the flour until it resembles crumbly wet sand with a few butter pieces.

 Step 2: Combine the eggs, pumpkin puree, oil, and spices into the butter and flour mixture and whisk until combined.

 Step 3: Slowly start adding the milk of choice to the batter and whisk until the mixture combines and is thick but pourable.

 Note: The amount of milk needed can vary slightly, so I always add it until it's needed.
 Some waffle irons prefer a thicker batter, and others prefer thinner, so make the mixture as thick as you want for your machine.
 Also, this is the reason I weigh my flour; it yields a more consistent batter each time than just measuring it by the cup.